HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 		- Line height: 1.5
 	- Evaluation
 		- Satisfaction of the minimum requirement
-		- Evaluation criteria: clarity of opinion, rationality of argument, creativity about new ideas, depth of own philosophy about the topic
+		- Evaluation criteria: clarity of opinion, the rationality of argument, creativity about new ideas, depth of own philosophy about the topic
 - **Do NOT put the instructions in your essay.**